Safety equipment changes now apply

 In protected waters

-When operating in rivers, lakes, estuaries, harbours and waters within 400 metres from the shore you must carry a lifejacket (Level 100 or higher) for each person on board.
+When operating in rivers, lakes, dams, estuaries, harbours and waters within 400 metres from the shore you must carry a lifejacket (Level 100 or higher) for each person on board.

 In unprotected waters